kamalbuilds/SolaX/README.md

 ## 🤝 Connect Wallets

-CryptoEase supports multiple wallets.
+Solax supports multiple wallets.
 To connect your wallet, go to the 'Wallet' tab and follow the instructions for your preferred wallet.

 ## 👥 How to Trade